awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 ![\[Regions, Availability Zones, and Local Zones\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/aws_regions.png)

-Amazon EC2 resources are one of the following: global, tied to a Region, an Availability Zone, or a Local Zone\.
+Amazon EC2 resources are one of the following: global, or tied to a Region, an Availability Zone, or a Local Zone\.
 For more information, see [Resource locations](resources.md)\.

 **Topics**
 + [Regions](#concepts-regions)